jdoleary/Spellmasons/docs/TasksCurrent.md

 - Spell Modifier effects visual representation to stay on units
     - debilitate
     - blood curse
-- bug: After i ended a level on a racetimeout push I got to choose infinite upgrade spells
 - implement auto reconnect when `setView(View.Disconnected)`
 - If player joins mid enemy movement it will force reset them
 - on refresh (with only 1 client in room) the server reseeded level but my position stayed the same